-- LINE: Connect to the Modem Port of Splitter or to the telephone line. - > 1, 2, 3, 4 (LAN): The ports (1, 2, 3, 4) connect the Router to the local PC(s). - > Reset Button: There are two ways to reset the Router's factory defaults. - 1) Use the Restore Default function on Management -> settings page in the router's Web-based Utility. - 2) Use the Factory Default Reset button: With the Router powered on, use a pin to press and hold the Reset button (more than 5 seconds) until the Internet LED becomes quick-flash from slow-flash.
-And then release the button and wait the Router to reboot to its factory default settings. - POWER: The Power plug is where you will connect the power adapter. - > ON/OFF: The switch for the power. - > Wireless antennas: To receive and transmit the wireless data.
+- LINE: Connect to the Modem Port of Splitter or to the telephone line. - > 1, 2, 3, 4 (LAN): The ports (1, 2, 3, 4) connect the Router to the local PC(s). - Reset: There are two ways to reset the Router's factory defaults. - 1) Use the Restore Default function on Management -> settings -> Restore Default page in the router's Web-based Utility. - 2) Use the Factory Default RESET button: With the Router powered on, use a pin to press and hold the RESET button for at least 5 seconds.
+And the Router will reboot to its factory default settings. - POWER: The Power plug is where you will connect the power adapter. - > ON/OFF: The switch for the power. - > Wireless Antennas: To receive and transmit the wireless data.